c4arl0s/ClosuresInSwift/README.md

 6
 ```

-# Write a closure thats do the same thing
+# Write a closure thats does the same thing

 ```swift
 let sumClosure = { (numbers: [Int]) -> Int in